zero-one-group/geni/docs/kubernetes_basic.md

 Geni works on any Spark cluster, including Spark on Kubernetes.
 There are lots of different variations, how Spark can be run on Kubernetes.

-I will show here the most simple one, which can be replicated on a single computer, using minikube.
+I will show here the most simple one, which can be replicated on a single computer, using Minikube.

 ## Prerequisits